Dliv3/Venom/README.md

 - upload and download file
 - supports multiple platforms(Linux/Windows/MacOS) and multiple architectures(x86/x64/arm/mips)

-> For IoT devices, you can remove port reuse feature to reduce the binary size and reduce the value of TCP_MAX_CONNECTION to reduce memory usage.
+> For IoT devices (arm/mips/...), I removed the port reuse and ssh tunnel features to reduce file size of agent, and reduce the value of some global variables to reduce memory usage of agent.

 ## Usage